 Related: Onboarding, Ramp-Up, and Beyond: What You Can Expect From the 360Learner Journey

-Your onboarding process can only improve if you know what’s broken.
-Gathering feedback from new hires is an essential way to find out where you can improve onboarding training.
+Your employee onboarding process can only improve if you know what’s broken.
+Gathering feedback from new hires is an essential way to gauge employee engagement and find out where you can improve onboarding training.

 Survey employees once they complete the onboarding phase to see if your training hits the mark.
 You can ask any questions you’d like, but there are several you should absolutely include:

-Take feedback to heart and make improvements where you can.
+Take feedback to heart and implement changes where you can.
 Compare your feedback to the last group’s input to see if you have recurring problems or if things are trending in a positive direction.

-Collaboration across your entire team allows you to make the most relevant, complete onboarding training possible.
+Collaboration across your entire team allows you to make the most relevant and proper onboarding training possible.
 Embrace Collaborative Learning and include everyone you can in the discussion.
 Those who have worked in the roles you’re onboarding for will bring unique information to the table.
 That way, you get the complete picture of your onboarding training and create something that’s truly useful.

 Experts claim 20% of turnover happens in the first 45 days, but that doesn’t have to be the case for you.
-Give yourself an edge with The onboarding playbook we swear by.
+Give your new employee onboarding program an edge with our free playbook.